hanifdev7/kopysynk/blueprint.md

 *   `payment.html`: The payment page.
 *   `login.html`: The login page of the website.
 *   `signup.html`: The sign-up page of the website.
+*   `login-success.html`: A confirmation page shown after a user successfully logs in.
 *   `signup-success.html`: A confirmation page shown after a user successfully creates an account.
+*   `payment-successful.html`: A confirmation page shown after a user successfully completes a payment.
 *   `article1.html` - `article5.html`: Placeholder pages for articles.
 *   `refund-policy.html`: The refund policy page.
 *   `privacy-policy.html`: The privacy policy page.